H-E-B: Operations

 Headquartered in downtown San Antonio, H-E-B operates more than 300 stores in over 150 communities across Texas.
 As of late 2010, its operations serve approximately "55-plus" percent of the Texas market, with primary Texas markets including the Corpus Christi, San Antonio, Austin, Laredo and Houston metro areas.
-The company does business in five different retail formats: general H-E-B stores, Central Market, H-E-B Plus, Mi Tienda and Joe V's Smart Shop.
+The company does business in five different retail formats: general H-E-B stores, Central Market, H-E-B Plus, Mi Tienda, and Joe V's Smart Shop.
 In 2010, the company announced plans to build 19 new stores in Texas.
-H-E-B opened its first store outside of Texas in 1996, a 24000 sqft H-E-B Pantry store in Lake Charles, Louisiana; though the expansion was short-lived and ultimately failed.
+H-E-B opened its first store outside of Texas in 1996, a 24000 sqft H-E-B Pantry store in Lake Charles, Louisiana, though the expansion was short-lived and ultimately failed.
 The H-E-B Pantry store format was discontinued in 2000, and the company closed its sole Louisiana store in 2003.
-In 2010, H-E-B offered consumers the opportunity to vote on possible designs for new stores as they expand into new communities.
+In 2010, H-E-B offered consumers the opportunity to vote on possible designs for new stores as they expanded into new communities.

 The company operates several manufacturing facilities in Texas, including one of the largest milk- and bread-processing plants in the Southwest.
 H-E-B produces many of their own-brand products, including milk, ice cream, bread, snacks, and ready-cooked meats and meals.
 These and other private-label products are sold under various brands, including "Central Market Naturals", "Central Market Organics", "H-E-B", "H-E-Buddy", "Hill Country Fare", "H-E-B Creamy Creations" ice cream, "H-E-B Mootopia" milk, and "H-E-B Fully Cooked".

 Several stores include multiple-tenant operations through third-party lease arrangements.
-Many stores include a bank operation, cellular kiosk, and multiple nationally-recognized tenants.
+Many stores include a bank operation, cellular kiosk, and multiple nationally recognized tenants.

 The Austin Business Journal rated H-E-B as the largest private-sector employer in the region in 2017.

-In 2019, the company announced plans to build a technology center at its headquarters complex.
+In 2019, the company announced plans to build a technology center at its headquarters.

 Central Market

 In 1994, H-E-B introduced its Central Market concept in Austin.
 Based in San Antonio, Central Market offers an organic and international food selection, including a European-style bakery and extensive wine and beer selections.
 The chain is now composed of 10 stores – three in Dallas, two in Austin, and one each in Fort Worth, Houston, Plano, San Antonio, and Southlake.
-H-E-B operates four different formats of stores that introduce general merchandise and elements of the Central Market concept: The Woodlands Market in The Woodlands in Montgomery County, Kingwood Market in the Kingwood section of Houston, and the Austin-Escarpment store in south Austin.
-A fourth store opened on March 22, 2008, in West Lake Hills, and in 2009, the H-E-B in Bee Caves was remodeled.
-H-E-B's Alon Market opened on October 17, 2008, in San Antonio.
+H-E-B operates four different formats of stores that introduce general merchandise and elements of the "market" concept, though they are unrelated to Central Market's mainline stores: The Woodlands Market in The Woodlands in Montgomery County, Kingwood Market in the Kingwood section of Houston, and the Austin-Escarpment store in South Austin.
+H-E-B's Alon Market opened in San Antonio on October 17, 2008.

 In July 2015, the Market concept was expanded as a new Spring Creek Market was opened in southern Montgomery County in Spring, Texas, on Rayford Road.